 • Health Insurance

-* The maximum amount of protection for each individual, regardless of the number of policies or contracts, is $300,000, except special rules apply to hospital, medical and surgical insurance benefits for which the maximum amount of protection is $500,000.
+* The maximum amount of protection for each individual, regardless of the number of policies or contracts, is $300,000, except special rules apply with regard to health benefit plan benefits for which the maximum amount of protection is $500,000.

 Note: Certain policies and contracts may not be covered or fully covered.
 For example, coverage does not extend to any portion of a policy or contract that the insurer does not guarantee, such as certain investment additions to the account value of a variable life insurance policy or a variable annuity contract.
 There are also residency requirements and other limitations under Illinois law.

 To learn more about these protections, as well as protections relating to group contracts or retirement plans, please visit the Association's website at www.ilhiga.org or contact:

 Illinois Life and Health Insurance Guaranty Association

 901 Warrenville Road, Suite 400

 Lisle, Illinois 60532-4324